 The Power of Focus: What the World's Greatest Achievers Know about The Secret of Financial Freedom and Success

-Canfield and coauthors Mark Hansen and Les Hewitt recommend that we concentrate on our strengths, set goals, and focus on them.
+From Booklist Canfield and coauthors Mark Hansen and Les Hewitt recommend that we concentrate on our strengths, set goals, and focus on them.
 Canfield and Hansen created the Chicken Soup for the Soul series, which now has 27 titles and has sold 47.5 million copies.
 They have added new ingredients to their pot; their mix now includes a weekly television show, electronic games, and even refrigerator magnets.
 All the while, though, their basic stock has remained the same: inspirational, heartwarming, and homey stories that make people feel good.
 Now they detail 10 "focusing strategies" they say they used to get their first books published and to build on their success.
 The authors include new stories and their own personal anecdotes to show the importance of having successful habits, creating balance, maintaining confidence, building excellent relationships, etc. - David Rouse

 Amazon.com Customer Reviews: